noway/hackathonstarter/README.md

 # Hackathon Starter

-## Synopsis
-This tool generates an Express + TypeScript boilerplate and deploys it to an EC2 instance via GitHub Actions.
+Generates an Express + TypeScript boilerplate and deploy it to an EC2 instance via GitHub Actions.

 ## Usage
 ```bash